Bringing the Outdoors In: The Power of Plants For Your Feng Shui Home

 Regardless of which varieties you choose your indoor plants should always be healthy, nourished and well cared for, with no decaying parts.
 For people with a "black thumb", opt for low-maintenance, hard-to-kill species that thrive in low light or drought conditions.
 Low maintenance plants include:

-Kitchen Herbs (especially Lavender, Rosemary, Thyme, Mint, Sage, Oregano, Basil, Ginger)
+Bright Indirect Light: Dumb Cane, Air Plant, Queen Fern, Monstera, Kitchen Herbs (especially Lavender, Rosemary, Thyme, Mint, Sage, Oregano, Basil)

 If faux plants absolutely must be chosen, they should be of the highest quality and look as realistic as possible.
-Indeed, when it comes to plants, you get what you pay for!
+Indeed, when it comes to fake plants (and anything really), you get what you pay for!

 Feng Shui Flowers